ppy/osu-wiki/wiki/Tournaments/TWC/2026/en.md

     - Replay files of the play, taken directly from the "Local scores" tab on the affected player's client (the timestamps must exactly match the time at which the game took place, as seen on the multiplayer lobby link).
     - Screenshots from other players taken directly in-game that show the affected player's score.
       - Screenshots from the results screen must clearly show the affected player's score.
 This is the preferred method.
       - Screenshots taken in-game at the time of disconnection may be accepted.
 Note that this method does not provide a one-to-one representation of that player's score.
-Using this method is not encouraged and it may be denied at the referee's discretion if the information provided is not sufficient to identify the player/score.
+Using this method is not encouraged and may be denied at the referee's discretion if the information provided is not sufficient to identify the player/score.
       - All screenshots **MUST** be taken using the game itself (using `Shift` + `F12`), that is, they must be hosted on the `https://osu.ppy.sh/` domain.
 Any other form of screenshot will be denied.
     - Player scores may be derived from the official stream as a last resort, in cases where the match is streamed.
 12. Players are expected to keep the match running fluently and without delays.
 Excessive match delays from the players' side may result in penalties being applied by the tournament managers.
 Disrupting the match by foul play, insulting or provoking other players or staff, delaying the match, or other deliberate inappropriate misbehaviour are strictly prohibited, and will be punished accordingly.